 Travelling with a local Herero speaking guide, we visit local tribal villages.
 Although their culture and language are similar, each tribe has maintained its own ethnic traditions and attire.
 Many still have little contact with the modern world.
 The Herero women wear multi layered long dresses with distinctive cloth headwear, while the Himba women wear very little and are known for their ochre body painting.
 The Zemba villagers are also distinctive in their body decorations.
 We will visit with these friendly but shy people for a glimpse into a way of life that has changed little over the centuries.
 As our guide translates for us, we learn about their lifestyles and culture.
 To thank the villagers for their hospitality, we provide them with a donation of food.

-Day 9: To Outjo
+Day 9: Towards Etosha

-Day 10: To Etosha National Park - Halali
+Day 10: Etosha National Park - Halali

 This morning we will have time to visit the town of Outjo before continuing to Etosha National Park.
 Once we pass the park gates we will be on the watch for wildlife, stopping whenever they are close - we may even have to stop while they cross the road in front of us - wildlife has the right of way!
 We enjoy a picnic lunch at a Park rest stop and then continue on to our lodge located within the park.
-Overnight in Halali.